Table of Contents

 - The Inventory Model, the Primary Identifier, and the Device ID

-- The Status, the current assignee information, the Inventory Model, and the Device status as reported through network monitoring
+- The Status, the current assignee information, the Inventory Model, the Device status, and the IP Address information as reported through network monitoring

 - The ICMP results as gathered by the Network Monitoring poller

 - The SNMP results gathered the same way as the above ICMP results

 - The Activity logs, which display a list of all activity which has taken place on the device.
 Any item in the list can be expanded in order to view additional details regarding what occurred with the action.

 - The Manage button, which will take you from the Item Sidebar directly to the device's management view